Water & sanitation

 This is particularly true in India, where we’ve long been partnered with clean water NGO water.org, as well as Kenya, where our Water Entrepreneurs pilot project brought safe drinking water to the rural community of Machakos.

 48 percent of Indians lack access to proper sanitation

-The average Kenyan has access to 650 cubic meters of water a year – far below the UN’s recommended amount of 1,000
+The average Kenyan has access to 650 cubic metres of water a year – far below the UN’s recommended amount of 1,000

 750 million people lack access to clean water worldwide

 In 2008, Hand in Hand partnered with water.org to educate rural south Indians about the importance of safe drinking water and provide microfinance for the construction of 16,000 taps and 4,000 toilets.
 The Water Credit programme achieved scale in India, providing water.org with proof the model worked.